-Spreadsheet created with Microsoft Excel, a program used to create spreadsheets; stores data in worksheets, which contain cells arranged in a grid of rows and columns; may also contain charts, mathematical functions, styles, and formatting; commonly used to store financial data and to create simple or complex mathematical models.
+An XLSX file is a spreadsheet created with Microsoft Excel, a program used to create spreadsheets.
+It stores data in worksheets, which contain cells arranged in a grid of rows and columns.
+It may also contain charts, mathematical functions, styles, and formatting.
+The file is commonly used to store financial data and to create simple or complex mathematical models.

 Each cell in an XLSX spreadsheet may be formatted individually.
 For example, cells may have a number, text, currency, or other format as well as color, border style, custom font, and size.
 Cells may reference other cells to compute a resulting value.